PrincetonCS-UCA/intro-lab-website/content/_index.md

 - ☃️ The Intro Lab is open as of **Feb 3, 2023!**
 - 🙋 Hiring for Spring 2023 is now closed, but check back in the fall!

-# Spring 2023 Schedule - All Times in EST
+# Fall 2023 Schedule - All Times in EST

 |                                   | Monday | Tuesday | Wednesday | Thursday | Friday | Saturday | Sunday |
 | :-------------------------------: | :----: | :-----: | :-------: | :------: | :----: | :------: | :----: |